Domestic Abuse

 The scheme has two purposes:

-• the right to ask, which enables someone to ask the police about a partner’s previous history of domestic violence or violent acts
+- the right to ask, which enables someone to ask the police about a partner’s previous history of domestic abuse or abuse acts

 There is more information about how the scheme works on the States of Jersey Police website.